PascalKieslich/readbulk/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies (1 suggest).
 All packages that I could install passed.

+## Resubmission
+This is a resubmission.
+In this version, I have changed http to https links and added trailing slashes where appropriate.